 - In Grades Pre-K, Kindergarten, and 1st, grades will be reported using one mark per competency.
-Students must have a minimum of three marks (opportunities to demonstrate proficiency) on each competency per reporting period.
-[EXHIBIT C] - In Grades 2nd 5th, grades will be reported using a numerical average based on a minimum of (9) grades per subject area per grading period.
-In each subject area (Reading, Writing, Math, Social Studies, and Science) students should receive (3) major and (6) daily grades. - In Elementary Enrichment Courses (Art, PE, Health, Music) grades will be reported using an S or N. Students should have at least three grades per course.
+Students must have a minimum of 1 3 marks (opportunities to demonstrate proficiency) entered for each competency throughout the reporting period.
+[EXHIBIT C] - In Grades 2nd 5th, grades will be reported using a numerical average based on a minimum of (9) grades in Reading, Writing, and Math per grading period and a minimum of (6) grades in Science and Social Studies.
+In Reading, Writing, and Math students should receive (3) major and (6) daily grades.
+In Social Studies and Science students should receive (2) major and (4) daily grades. - In Elementary Enrichment Courses (Art, PE, Health, Music) grades will be reported using an S or N. Students should have at least three grades per course.